cgtygrss/no-show-prediction/README.md

 ## Project Overview

 The pipeline is designed to be modular and robust, handling data loading, cleaning, feature engineering, visualization, preprocessing, model training, and evaluation.
+All results and visualizations are automatically saved to an `outputs/` directory.

 ### Key Features

 *   **Automated Data Loading**: Automatically downloads the dataset from Kaggle if not found locally.
 *   **Data Cleaning**: Handles missing values, renames columns for consistency, and filters out invalid data (e.g., negative ages).
 *   **Feature Engineering**: Extracts meaningful features from date columns (e.g., day of the week, month) and calculates the waiting time between scheduling and the appointment.
-*   **Visualization**: Generates exploratory data analysis (EDA) plots to visualize relationships between features and the target variable (saved as PNG files).
+*   **Visualization**: Generates exploratory data analysis (EDA) plots to visualize relationships between features and the target variable. **Plots are saved as PNG files in the `outputs/` folder.**
 *   **Preprocessing**: Performs binary encoding for gender and target variables, one-hot encoding for categorical features, and standard scaling for numerical features.
 *   **Model Training**: Trains multiple machine learning models to compare performance:
     *   Decision Tree